SoundTransit/soundtransit-rds/README.md

 We held our developer community kick-off on August 14.
 We had a great turn-out, a small room full of really talented, enthusiastic folk from around the Puget Sound Region.

 RDS presented an overview of our roadmap for 2013 and the community then weighed in with a bunch of feedback on what they would like to see added, improved and changed in how regional transit data is managed and organized.
-We even cam up with a couple of "save the world - or at least make it better for transit riders" caliber ideas.
+We even came up with a couple of exciting "save the world - or at least make life better for transit riders" caliber ideas.

-We have posted a Wiki page with links to both the roadmap presentation and our notes from the discussion that followed.
+Check it out.
+Here's a Wiki page with links to both the roadmap presentation and our notes from the discussion that followed.

 <link goes here>